solarsnake/coveralls-demo-ruby/README.md

 # More

-- [ ] Section: Links to other Travis scenarios (parallel builds, etc.)
+- [ ] Section: Links to other, more complicated Travis CI scenarios (parallel builds, etc.)